Kendall Reyes

-Kendall A. Reyes (born September 26, 1989) is a former American football defensive end.
-In 2010, he served as one of four team captains for the University of Connecticut Huskies and was named to the All-Big East Conference first-team following the season.
-He was drafted by the San Diego Chargers in the second round of the 2012 NFL Draft, and also played for the Washington Redskins, Kansas City Chiefs, and New York Jets.
+Kendall A. Reyes (born September 26, 1989) is an American former professional football player who was a defensive end in the National Football League (NFL).
+He played college football for the Connecticut Huskies.
+In 2010, he served as one of four team captains and was named first-team All-Big East Conference following the season.
+Reyes was selected by the San Diego Chargers in the second round of the 2012 NFL draft, and was also a member of the Washington Redskins, Kansas City Chiefs, and New York Jets.

-High school career
+Early life

 Kendall Reyes attended Nashua High School North in Nashua, New Hampshire from 2003–2007.
 In football, Reyes was a standout wide receiver, tight end, linebacker and defensive end.
 He was twice named All-State and also a two-time All-Conference pick.
 Following his senior year, he was selected to play at the Shriners' All-Star Game.

 Reyes was also a three-sport athlete at Nashua North, also playing basketball and track & field during his high school career.
 As a sophomore in 2005, he placed eighth in the long jump with a leap of 6.18 meters (20 ft, 3.5 in) at the NHIAA Meet of Champions.
 At the 2006 NHIAA Class L Track Championships, he earned a third-place finish in the discus with a throw of 52.12 meters (171 ft), while also placing sixth in the high jump (1.83m or 6'0").
 He posted a personal-best throw of 14.35 meters (47'1") in the shot put as a senior.

 Reyes was not that heavily recruited out of high school, and he only received 3 offers from Division 1 schools (Connecticut, New Hampshire).
 On November 11, 2006, Reyes verbally committed to Connecticut.

 Professional career

-Reyes was selected in round 2, pick 49 by the San Diego Chargers in the 2012 NFL Draft.
-He was the highest drafted defensive lineman in school history.